beamable/Groups_Sample_Project/README.md

 https://github.com/user-attachments/assets/78c701d1-0919-4c2f-a117-732c61c80517

+## Important Note

+This project is designed to **showcase** how to use the Beamable Groups feature and does not include full error handling.
+As a result, you **may encounter errors**, which will appear in the console.
+These are expected and meant to demonstrate feature implementation.

+### Example
+The **invitation to a group** feature only works if you invite an **existing player**.
+If you attempt to invite a non-existent player, an error will be logged in the console. 🚀

 **We can't wait to see what you build with Beamable Groups! 🚀 Join our [Discord Community](https://discord.com/invite/UHjf25h) for support, tips, and to share your awesome creations!**